mirror-of/inkscape/CONTRIBUTING.md

 Profiling
 ---------

 To run with profiling, add `-DWITH_PROFILING=ON` to the above cmake script.
-Compiling and running will be slower and the gmon file will apear only after Inkscape quits.
+Compiling and running will be slower and the gmon file will appear only after Inkscape quits.

 See: https://wiki.inkscape.org/wiki/index.php/Profiling